During a pandemic, what does being the world's happiest country mean? - Local News 8

 Finnish history and civics teacher Ville Jäättelä agreed.

-Jäättelä doesn’t think Finland’s government is perfect, but the Tampere resident said she trusts the current administration to do its best during this crisis.
+Jäättelä doesn’t think Finland’s government is perfect, but the Tampere resident said he trusts the current administration to do its best during this crisis.

+“Maybe in retrospect one can find some things that should have been done earlier or later or left undone,” he said.

 Superpowers are not happy